markgw/uh-nlp2021/docs/week5/index.md

 			 'Five Deaths in Crash of Police Helicopter']
 ````

-## Exercise 1: Document-term matrix

-In this exercise, we will build a simple document-term matrix for the documents in Exercise 0.

 ### Exercise 1.1: Step-by-step construction of the doc-term matrix
 Pre-process each document by converting it to lowercase, tokenize, remove stopwords and then lemmatize each token.

-Construct the vocabulary of your pre-processed corpus.

-Construct a document-term matrix by going through each document and checking if a vocabulary word is present or not.
+Construct the vocabulary of your pre-processed corpus and then construct a document-term matrix by going through each document and checking if a vocabulary word is present or not.

-The shape of the matrix will be the no. of documents by the vocabulary size `(n_docs x vocab_size)`.
+The shape of the matrix will be the number of documents by the vocabulary size `(n_docs x vocab_size)`.

  * What is the shape of your matrix?
  * **Submit the matrix shape**